4: Books Terry DOES NOT LIKE (That He Has Read From Cover-to-Cover)

 *Face the Music: A Life Exposed [by Paul Stanley]

-*The Prince [by Niccolò Machiavelli]
+*The Prince [by Niccolò Machiavelli, translated by George Bull]

 *Dharma Punx [by Noah Levine]